secwexen/security-playbooks/playbooks/triage/suspicious-login-triage.md

 Continue investigation and correlate additional evidence.

-### Malicious / Compromised
+### Malicious

-Classify the activity as **malicious or compromised** when evidence supports unauthorized account use, such as:
+Classify the activity as **malicious** when sufficient evidence supports unauthorized account use, such as:

 - confirmed credential misuse;
 - unauthorized privileged access;